twhite96/made-mistakes-gatsby/src/posts/articles/jekyll-style-guide.md

 I choose not to output a file for each color/component since I planned on grouping them together on a single page.
 But if I later wanted to break them out into separate pages (something I did for my [FAQ section](https://github.com/mmistakes/made-mistakes-jekyll/tree/master/src/_faqs) I would simply change `output: false` to `true` and add paths to the YAML Front Matter.

 [[notice | Looking to the future]]
 | For version 2.0 of the style guide I may investigate taking it to the next level by constructing a complete [atomic design system](http://atomicdesign.bradfrost.com/).
-Instead of collections for just `components` and `colors` I could create `atoms`, `molecules`, `organisms`, and `templates` to flush out the entire system.
+Instead of collections for `components` and `colors` I could create `atoms`, `molecules`, `organisms`, and `templates` to flush out the entire system.
 |
-| I've seen [some examples](https://github.com/karissademi/patternlab-jekyll "Pattern Lab Jekyll port") of trying to do this in Jekyll with just `includes`, but I think leveraging components, setting `output: true` on them, and getting creative with Liquid would make this a better option.
+| I've seen [some examples](https://github.com/karissademi/patternlab-jekyll "Pattern Lab Jekyll port") of trying to do this in Jekyll with `includes`, but I think leveraging components, setting `output: true` on them, and getting creative with Liquid would make this a better option.

 ### Display components and color palettes

 With my two style guide collections configured I created a new layout (`_layouts/style_guide.html`) to strip away most of the fluff found in my `article` and `media` layouts.
-It's basically a wide wrapper with just a page title and `{{ content }}` block.
+It's basically a wide wrapper with a page title and `{{ content }}` block.

 ```html
 ---